Bad Windsheim: Climate

 The climate in this area shows only small differences between highs and lows, and there is adequate rainfall year-round.
 The Köppen Climate Classification subtype for this climate is "Cfb" (Marine West Coast Climate/Oceanic climate).

 History

-A document from 741 proves for the first time the existence of the town, then called Uuinidesheim.
-The name changed to "Windsheim" by linguistic development, meaning "the home of the wind".
+The town is first recorded in a document from 741, then called Uuinidesheim.
+Through linguistic development, the name changed to "Windsheim", meaning "the home of the wind".